jahorwitz/slopopedia-api/README.md

 npm run dev
 ```

+This is my code change in the feature-search-page branch.

 To view the config for your new app, look at [./keystone.ts](./keystone.ts)

 This project starter is designed to give you a sense of the power Keystone can offer you, and show off some of its main features.
 It's also a pretty simple setup if you want to build out from it.